 In multiple areas of the production chain, it is anticipated that a requirement exists to "mix" or "switch" SDR/BT.709 sources and PQ10/HLG10 sources when constructing a Real-time Program Service.
-Mixing of this kind may take many forms as it does today in SDR only environments (practicing BT.1886 [4] gamma and BT.709 [2] color space).
-To make it possible to combine such elements, SDR/BT.709 sources must be converted into the PQ10/HLG10 domain with respect to both an industry compliant transfer function (e.g., HLG or PQ per BT.2100 [5]) and color space (i.e., BT.709 [2] primaries "mapped" into the BT.2020 [3] container).
+Mixing of this kind may take many forms as it does today in SDR only environments (practicing BT.1886 [4] gamma and BT.709 [2] system colorimetry).
+To make it possible to combine such elements, SDR/BT.709 sources must be converted into the PQ10/HLG10 domain with respect to both an industry compliant transfer function (e.g., HLG or PQ per BT.2100 [5]) and system colorimetry (i.e., BT.709 [2] primaries "mapped" into the BT.2020 [3] container).
 Such conversions can utilize:

-&lt;sup>16 See "Guidelines for Implementation: DASH-IF Interoperability Points v3.3", Section 6.2.5, which is a work in progress as of 2016, but may be found at http://dashif.org/wp-content/uploads/2016/06/DASH-IF-IOP-v3.3.pdf for reference.
+17 See "Guidelines for Implementation: DASH-IF Interoperability Points v4.3", Section 6.2.5, found at https://dashif.org/docs/DASH-IF-IOP-v4.3.pdf for reference.

-- Remapping: SDR/BT.709 content is decoded and repackaged as PQ10 or HLG10 containers, but while changing the color space, remapping does not change the color gamut or the dynamic range of the content; the content is simply mapped across to the equivalent color and brightness values. - When remapping SDR to HDR for PQ and HLG, the level of reference white should be considered.
-Reference white in SDR content is typically about 90 IRE, leaving very little headroom for speculars.
+- Direct Mapping: SDR/BT.709 content is decoded and repackaged as PQ10 or HLG10 containers, but while changing the system colorimetry, remapping does not change the color gamut or the dynamic range of the content; the content is simply mapped across to the equivalent color and brightness values. - When remapping SDR to HDR for PQ and HLG, the level of reference white should be considered.
+Reference white in SDR content is typically about 642.5mV (92% of SDR Peak white level.
+700mV) leaving very little headroom for speculars.
 In the case of HLG, the BBC and NHK recommend the reference level for HDR graphics white (aka "reference white") be set to 75% (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display, or 343 cd/m2 on a 2000 cd/m2 reference display).
-This was chosen as it leaves sufficient headroom for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays. - Up-conversion: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
-Blind (not supervised) up-conversion can lead to undesirable results depending on the technology so care should be used. and any algorithms or equipment should be carefully evaluated.
+This was chosen as it leaves sufficient headroom for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays. - Inverse Tone Mapping: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
+Blind (not supervised) ITM (upmapping) can lead to undesirable results depending on the technology so care should be used when converting SDR to HDR.
+Conversion algorithms or equipment should be carefully evaluated prior to their use.
+ITU-R BT.2446-0 describes two techniques for SDR to HDR conversion.

 Each method has particular advantages and disadvantages, and one or the other may be preferable under different circumstances.
 If the service provider intends to simulcast the Foundation UHD service in SDR/BT.709 for backward compatibility, then remapping may be preferable, because content that was originally SDR/BT.709 will remain exactly as intended in the legacy version of the service.
-Conversely, the service provider may prefer that all the segments of the Real-time Program Service look as uniform as possible to ensure a consistent consumer experience, and thus up-conversion may be appropriate.
-For example, up-conversion may be preferred for Live production mixing SDR/BT.709 and PQ10/HLG10 cameras, high-quality SDR content, and legacy content like advertisements.
+Conversely, the service provider may prefer that all the segments of the Real-time Program Service look as uniform as possible to ensure a consistent consumer experience, and thus up-mapping may be appropriate.
+For example, up-mapping may be preferred for Live production mixing SDR/BT.709 and PQ10/HLG10 cameras, high-quality SDR content, and legacy content like advertisements.